 There are many service programs out there and it's important to take time to figure out which is the right one for you.
 The Catholic Volunteer Network is a helpful resource to compare programs and LVC is proud to be named as a Service Program that Changes the World.
 You may also find links to all five ELCA-connected service year programs on the ELCA Young Adult Ministry webpage.

 - Fill out an online application (available October 2017).
 Applications are due January 15th for our Round One deadline, or April 1st for Round Two.
 Those who apply early will have a greater selection; view sample application.
-If you want to be considered for the Food Justice House, select the corresponding box in Part One of the application.

 - Visit our Application Timeline page for details about the next steps in the application process.
 Potential volunteers will conduct a phone interview with LVC staff, as well as interviews with potential placements.